Submitted proposals on Richmond Villages' vision for Battersea Park

 Our vision for a new, thriving Integrated Retirement Community at Battersea Park

-This is the second round of consultation, following engagement in May 2025.
-After reviewing your feedback, we have further developed our vision to create a best-in-class care environment that responds to modern expectations and provides high-quality sustainable accommodation for older people.
+Following two rounds of consultation in May 2025 and June 2025, we have reviewed your feedback to finalise our vision to create a best-in-class care environment that responds to modern expectations and provides high-quality sustainable accommodation for older people.

 The new Retirement Village will replace outdated facilities with thoughtfully designed spaces that prioritise wellbeing, community, and long-term sustainability.